Discriminated Against Based On Your Genetic Information? Contact a Genetic Discrimination Attorney Los Angeles

 This law works to handle serious issues of harassment that have transformed a work environment into an offensive or hostile one.
 This usually occurs when a supervisor in the workplace, a co-worker, or even a client harasses an employee based on genetic testing results.
 It does lack in covering isolated issues that are not extremely severe.
 For example, simple teasing or comments from other employees at a place of work may not be covered under this law.
-A genetic discrimination attorney Los Angeles can help you to better determine what types of incidents are considered severe and which ones aren't.
+A genetic discrimination by employer in Los Angeles can help you to better determine what types of incidents are considered severe and which ones aren’t.

 Retaliation Is Illegal